Shield (geology): Terminology

 The term shield cannot be used interchangeably with the term craton.
 However, shield can be used interchangeably with the term basement.
-The difference is that a craton describes a basement overlayed by a sedimentary platform while shield only describes the basement.
+The difference is that a craton describes a basement overlain by a sedimentary platform while shield only describes the basement.

 The term shield, used to describe this type of geographic region, appears in the 1901 English translation of Eduard Suess's Face of Earth by H. B. C. Sollas, and comes from the shape "not unlike a flat shield" of the Canadian Shield which has an outline that "suggests the shape of the shields carried by soldiers in the days of hand-to-hand combat."